Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Preliminaries

 \begin{lemma}[Properties of $X_k$] Let $k, l\in \Z_+$ and $f_k\in X_k$.
 Then

 In particular, if $t_0\in \R$ and $\gamma\in \Sch(\R)$, then

 Moreover, from the definition of $X_k$-norm,

 \end{lemma} \begin{proof} The proof of Lemma \ref{lem:prop of Xk} only depends on the summation over modulations, and there is no difference between the proof in the non-periodic and periodic settings.
-Hence we omit details and see \cite{GKK2013}. \end{proof}
+Hence we omit details and see \cite{GKK2013} for the detailed proof. \end{proof}